tranchess/contract-core/spec/README_FUND.md

 1. NAV of A is the compounding interest from the previous period
 1. NAV of B is the rest of the value after taking out NAV of A from Nav of M

-It also triggers a conversion at the end of a trading day when one of the following conditions is met:
+It also triggers a rebalance at the end of a trading day when one of the following conditions is met:

 1. NAV of M is more than `UPPER_CONVERSION`
 1. NAV of A is more than `FIXED_CONVERSION`